snowtimber/observability-synthetic-canaries/README.md

 1. Check the CloudWatch Logs for each canary
 2. Verify that the IAM roles have the correct permissions
 3. Ensure that the S3 bucket names are globally unique
+4. If deployment fails, check the CloudFormation events in the AWS Console for error messages

 ## Contributing